 Most people worry about flying with children.
-I used to, but now I don’t know why I ever did, we’ve done it many, many times including flying the seriously long-hall UK to Australia routes with babes-in-arms.
+I used to, but now I don’t know why I ever did.
+We’ve done it many, many times including flying the seriously long-haul UK to Australia routes with kids.
 It holds no horrors for me and hasn’t for years.
 No, my children are not angels, far from it, but flying has always been OK, often it’s been great fun.
 In the early days I missed out on a fair bit of sleep, but that goes hand in hand with parenthood.
 We’re past that stage now, the children are 9 and 7, they love it, so do I. Here are some thoughts and tips on flying with children.

 Prepare the kids for the flight